ch4xer/ch3n9w.github.io/content/posts/tech-learning-ebpf/index.md

 `vmlinux.h` is drived from the kernel source headers, which includes any kernel data structures or type, and is necessary for eBPF program so that you dont have to write definitions for types like u32, u64 by hand.

-to use any BPF helper functions, it's needed to include header files from `libbpf`, which includes the definitions of helper functions and is also needed in both user space and eBPF C code.
+to use any BPF helper functions, it's needed to include header files from `libbpf`, which includes the definitions of helper functions and is also needed in **both user space and eBPF C code**.

 ## Basic Helloworld